McWilliam Higher Secondary School

 McWilliam Higher Secondary School is a state government school in Alipurduar, the central town of Dooars, in the Indian state of West Bengal.
 It is one of the oldest schools in Alipurduar.
 It was founded in 1937, during British Raj, as an upper primary school.
 Presently, there are more than two thousand students enrolled in this school from class one to class twelve with seventy eight teachers and a management body consisting students' guardians and teachers.
 There are two adjacent high school buildings and a primary school building situated in same campus.
 Also there is another junior school building in other part of the town, near Alipurduar College.
 This was established in 1955.
 McWilliam provides a liberal education and the medium of instruction is Bengali and English.
 This school cater for pupils from the ages of five to eighteen and it is affiliated to West Bengal Board of Secondary Education and West Bengal Council of Higher Secondary Education.

 Peter Neish McWilliam

-McWilliam Upper Primary School was founded by Peter Neish McWilliam (1906–1999), who was an officer in Indian Civil Service and son of Peter McWilliam.
+McWilliam Upper Primary School was founded by Peter Neish McWilliam (1906–1999), who was an officer in Indian Civil Service and son of Peter McWilliam (a British professional football player and manager).
 He joined service on 26 November 1930, as Asstt.
 Magte. and Collr. in Jalpaiguri.
 After two years serving there and one year in Dacca, he was transferred to Alipurduar as Sub-Divisional Officer.

 McWilliam was transferred from Alipurduar, few years after establishing the school.
 He continued his contribution towards the school and the town through various initiatives of fund arrangements and regular letters to the headmaster.
 His family created McWilliam Memorial Fund after his death.
 In 2001 it donated five hundred pounds to the headmaster of the school.